Financial-Times/origami/components/o-tabs/README.md

 The following API methods are provided:

 - `init(config)`: Set attributes/classes, bind events.
 Called automatically on construction.
 Does nothing if already been called. `config` object accepts:
-	- `disablefocus`: If set to `true`, it will stop the aria-selected tab from receiving focus.
 - `selectTab(idx)`: Select tab `idx`.
 Does nothing if tab `idx` does not exist or is already selected.
 - `destroy()`: Unbind events, remove `o-tabs--js` class.
 After calling this, `init()` can be called again to re-initialise the tabs.